 The table-name specified as part of a DELETE statement within a trigger body must be unqualified.
-In other words, the database-name. prefix on the table name is not allowed within triggers.
+In other words, the schema-name. prefix on the table name is not allowed within triggers.
 If the table to which the trigger is attached is not in the temp database, then DELETE statements within the trigger body must operate on tables within the same database as it.
 If the table to which the trigger is attached is in the TEMP database, then the unqualified name of the table being deleted is resolved in the same way as it is for a top-level statement (by searching first the TEMP database, then the main database, then any other databases in the order they were attached).

 The INDEXED BY and NOT INDEXED clauses are not allowed on DELETE statements within triggers.

 The LIMIT and ORDER BY clauses (described below) are unsupported for DELETE statements within triggers.